emberjs/data/guides/manual/2-requests.md

 ### Fetch Example

+> [!TIP]
+> When we want to show integration with a framework, this tutorial
+> uses [EmberJS](https://emberjs.com), a powerful modern web framework with an established multi-decade legacy.

 <br>

 *Run This Example* → [Request | Fetch Example](https://warpdrive.nullvoxpopuli.com/manual/requests/fetch)

 <br>

+Data fetching is managed by a `RequestManager`, which executes handlers you provide.

-In order to make requests, first we create a request manager for our application, and we tell it to fulfill requests using the `Fetch` handler.
+In order to make requests, first we create a `RequestManager` for our application, and we tell it to fulfill requests using a `Fetch` handler.

 ```ts
 import RequestManager from '@ember-data/request';